Paths

 Params

-There are a small number of predefined Param
+There are a small number of predefined Param instances on the

 Param companion object.
 Constructing your own instances can